 - Provides good traction: Because asphalt has more of a coarse texture, it provides drivers better traction and more skid resistance than concrete.

 - Helps with water drainage: Some types of asphalt, like permeable or porous asphalt, allow water to percolate through the pavement instead of creating more runoff into streams and other bodies of water.

-If a sidewalk or parking lot on a commercial property you manage could use a touch-up, contact Toritom Services for asphalt repairs and maintenance and professional concrete repairs.
+If a sidewalk or parking lot on a commercial property you manage could use a touch-up, contact ToriTom Services for commercial asphalt repairs and maintenance and commercial concrete repairs.
 With a combined experience of several decades in the business, we’re confident you’ll be satisfied with our work.
 Contact us today with any questions or to request a free quote on our commercial property maintenance services.